 - Q: Where can I view the technical specs for Fire TV Edition?

-- For detailed technical specs, see the Fire TV Edition tab on the Fire TV Device Specifications page.
+- For detailed technical specs, see the specs for Fire TV Edition TVs in the Fire TV Device Specifications page.